kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/FluidProperties.md

 ### Specific gravity

-It is often convenient to report the density of a fluid with respect to a given reference fluid (water at $4\C$ will be used in this course).
-The density of water at $4\C$ is:
+It is often convenient to report the density of a fluid with respect to a given reference fluid.
+A common choice of reference fluid is water at a temperature of $4\C$ and is what will be used throughout this course.
+Two numbers you will come to memorize is the density of water at this temperature in the SI and US system of units:

 $$
+\textrm{Density of water at 4\C} \qquad\qquad
 \rho=1000~\text{kg}/\text{m}^3\quad \textrm{SI}\,, \qquad\qquad \rho=1.94~\text{slugs}/\text{ft}^3\quad \textrm{USCS}
 $$

-The specific gravity of a substance is defined by the fluid's density divided by the density of water at $4\C$.
+The specific gravity of a substance is then defined by the substance's density divided by the density of water at $4\C$.

 $$
 \sg=\frac{\rho}{1000~\kg/\m^3}\quad \textrm{SI}\,, \qquad\qquad
 \sg=\frac{\rho}{1.94~\slug/\ft^3} \quad \textrm{USCS}
 $$

+Note that when computing the specific gravity of a substance you always divide by the density of water at $4\C$ regardless of the temperature of the substance.
+Also, note that some industries use water at a temperature of $15.6\C$ as a reference.
+The density of water at this slightly higher temperature is smaller by less than a tenth of a percent and will make little difference in practical applications.

 Alternatively, the specific weight can be used to calculate the specific gravity.
-In this case the specific gravity is defined as the fluid's specific weight dividing by the specific weight of water at $4\C$.
-The specific weight of water at $4\C$ is:
+In this case the specific gravity is defined as the substance's specific weight dividing by the specific weight of water at $4\C$:

 $$
+\textrm{specific weight of water at $4\C$} \qquad\qquad
 \gamma=9.81~\text{kN}/\text{m}^3\quad \textrm{SI}\,, \qquad\qquad \gamma=62.4~\text{lb}/\text{ft}^3\quad \textrm{USCS}
 $$